kaiiam/amazon-continuation/README.md

 The program should generate the output files: ``Dissolved_Oxygen_profile.png`` and ``Dissolved_Inorganic_carbon_profile.png``

-Test that the program has executed correctly by running: ``Make test``
+Test that the program has executed correctly by running: ``make test``